wwong67/IP-Geo-Information/README.md

 	3) https://db-ip.com/db/lite.php (City and Country files)
 Please read and follow each of their rules for usage

 Why 3 data sources, since I am using the "free" versions, they are not complete.
+Maybe add more in the future.
-Using multiple sources helps to make the results to be more accurate, results are like
+Using multiple sources helps to make the results to be more accurate, results are in the following order
-	1) return the results when 2 of the 3 matches
+	1) return the results when at least 2 of the DB matches at a country level.
 	2) If not of the results matches, return the first of the 3 that has data

 The primary program "ipgeoinfo.pl"